xelacast/consequence/docs/IDEAS.md

 Right now I have the read process routed through the url and load a "new" component on the page change with router.push(...).
 I think page state will be better for render quality.
 Then if the user wants to update/create they will be routed accordingly to day/[date]/create or edit
 Need to look into some design patterns

+## Brain Storm

+I came across an app called Cronometer.
+Its doing very similiar things to what I am creating.
+One Feature i really like from them is how they track all the micronutrients and macro nutrients, and weight.
+This would be highly beneficial for me but part of its paid.
+I think ill make it for myself.
+They are using 3rd parts databases to pull in all their data.
+NCCDB, US Department of Agriculture, nutritionix.com, fooddb, etc.
+This can feed the meals feature and show body weight, kcal, target kcal, micronutrients, macronutrients, and many more things.

+I want a dashboard that I can customize for myself.
+To have all of it one location based off of my life.
+Robust and easy to use.

+I want custom meals, supplements, and foods I regularly eat and use on the go so I can click and go.
+I do not want to enter in data all the time.

+What if I could build a chatbot agent who I could talk to and it can add my "day" for me.
+A text to data feature.
+I feel like this would be game changing.

+I want to track vitals.
+Anything that can be easily tracked by yourself

+- Blood pressure
+- Blood Glucose levels
+- Heart rate
+- ETC

+I want to be able to import data from the doctors office

+- Vitamins/nutrients
+- Other testing features

+I want to provide real facts from credible sources.
+There is a "normal" level for nutrients but that does not mean its right.
+The normal changes for ethnicity, body weight/muscle percentage and many other factors.

+### Brain storm features

+- [ ] Vitals tracking
+- [ ] Data from doctors office
+- [ ] Nutrient consumption tracking through supplements/food
+- [ ] Customizable dashboard
+- [ ] Real and credible information on a healthy lifestyle, supplements, eating, sleeping, relationships and fullfillment
+- [ ] Custom made and configurable meals/supplements/etc
+- [ ] Fasting window that is triggered by a click/schedule and can be automated by food entries or a click of a button
+- [ ] Notification system for reminders/daily tips/ health awarenes
+- [ ] AI Chatbot to analyze correlations in your data and how you are feeling
+- [ ] A generalized metric for tracking mental health and phsyical health
+- [ ] Sleep tracker from an integrated eletronic device and sleep quality from the perspective of the person, ie user input.